 Indulge yourself.
 Treat yourself to a nice meal out, a good film at the cinema or a new dress.
 They're great morale-boosters.
 And don’t forget to reward yourself for all your little successes!

-If stress becomes unbearable and spirals out of control, it's wise to see a specialist.
+becomes unbearable and spirals out of control, it's wise to see a specialist.
 Talk to your GP; some cognitive therapies can help you confront problems face on and help with time management, freeing you of obligations and freeing you from guilt.